Latvia country profile

 President: Raimonds Vejonis

-Raimonds Vejonis was elected in June 2015 after five rounds of voting in Latvia's fractured 100-member parliament.
+Raimonds Vejonis was elected in June 2015 after five rounds of voting in Latvia's 100-member parliament.

-Mr Vejonis's previous position as defence minister was seen as a possible advantage in dealing with the heightened military and political tension with neighbouring Russia.
+Mr Vejonis's previous position as defence minister was seen as a possible advantage in dealing with heightened military and political tension with neighbouring Russia.

-Although generally a ceremonial position, Latvia's president can veto legislation, call referendums and has some leeway in nominating the prime minister for parliamentary approval.
+Although generally a ceremonial post, Latvia's president can veto legislation, call referendums, and has some leeway in nominating the prime minister for parliamentary approval.

 Prime minister: Maris Kucinskis